• Mental Health

 Natural Treatment Options for Depression

-• Positive lifestyle changes: Improved diet, exercise, and sleep hygiene can help to minimize depression symptoms.
+• Positive lifestyle changes: improved diet, exercise, and sleep hygiene can help to minimize depression symptoms.

 Additional Resources

-Education is just the first step on our path to improved mental health and emotional wellness.
-To help our readers take the next step in their journey, Choosing Therapy has partnered with leaders in mental health and wellness.
-Choosing Therapy may be compensated for marketing by the companies mentioned below.
+To help our readers take the next step in their mental health journey, ChoosingTherapy.com has partnered with leaders in mental health and wellness.
+ChoosingTherapy.com is compensated for marketing by the companies included below.

 Virtual Psychiatry

 Talkiatry – Get help from a real doctor that takes your insurance.
-Talkiatry offers medication management and online visits with top-rated psychiatrists.
-Take the online assessment and have your first appointment within a week.
+Talkiatry offers medication management and online visits with expert psychiatrists.
+Take the online assessment and have your first appointment in days.
 Free Assessment

 For Further Reading

-• 18 Best Online Psychiatrists
+• Best Online Psychiatry Services

-• Hers Mental Health Review 2022
+• Hers Mental Health Review

-Choosing Therapy strives to provide our readers with mental health content that is accurate and actionable.
+ChoosingTherapy.com strives to provide our readers with mental health content that is accurate and actionable.
 We have high standards for what can be cited within our articles.
 Acceptable sources include government agencies, universities and colleges, scholarly journals, industry and professional associations, and other high-integrity sources of mental health journalism.
 Learn more by reviewing our full editorial policy.

 • Pandya, M., Altinay, M., Malone, D. A., Jr, & Anand, A. (2012).
 Where in the brain is depression?.
 Current psychiatry reports, 14(6), 634–642. https://doi.org/10.1007/s11920-012-0322-7